Contents of Article

 First 5 Ingredients : Duck, Duck Meal, Chicken Meal, Sweet Potatoes, Peas

+Taste of the Wild is one of the most popular brands that we recommend.
 Taste of the Wild has some good grain free dog foods and the Wetlands formula is one of their best.
 It’s grain free, high in protein, and it has 375 calories per cup.
 The first five ingredients are: duck, duck meal, chicken meal, sweet potatoes, and peas.
 We think this is a good maintenance dog food for Weimaraners.

 Top 4 Best Foods To Feed A Weimaraner Puppy